ifeeljoy/pi-tracker/README.md

 # About

-A Discord bot that displays and provides information about the Pi Network.
-This open source code may not always contain all of the bot's current features.
+A Discord bot that provides information about the Pi Network.

+# Disclaimer

+This repository may not always be up to date with the current version of the bot.
+The changelog may also be inconsistent with the open source version of the bot.
+If you prefer frequent updates and new features as they come, I recommend [inviting the official (and now verified!) bot.](https://discord.com/oauth2/authorize?client_id=1342105252484350012)

 # Dependencies
 Axios 1.6.7